semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### Nested language

-If the metavariable's content is a string, then it is possible to use `metavariable-pattern` to match this string as code by specifying the target language via the `language` key.
+If the metavariable's content is a string, then it is possible to use `metavariable` to match this string as code by specifying the target language via the `language` key.

 For example, we can match JavaScript code inside HTML: